-The Trustees of The Richards Library support The Library Bill of Rights, Freedom to Read and Freedom to View for all of its patrons.
+The Richards Library Board of Trustees support The Library Bill of Rights, Freedom to Read and Freedom to View for all of its patrons.
 However, should a patron object to a specific library document or presentation, they may have the material reconsidered by adhering to the following procedures:

-- The patron (not a company or organization) will be asked to fill out The Richards Library Material Reconsideration Form. - The Director will reply in writing to the patron that the form has been received and a review team has been called to read/view the content. - If the review team considers the item appropriate, it will remain in the collection, if not, it will be removed.

-If the patron is dissatisfied with the findings of the review team, they may appeal to the Board of Trustees of The Richards Library.
-The Board will then review the item and has the final determination to say as to the suitability of the item for the collection of The Richards Library.
+- The patron (not a company or organization) will be asked to fill out The Richards Library Material Reconsideration Form. - The Director will reply in writing to the patron that the form has been received and a review team has been called to read/view the content, in a timely manner. - If the review team considers the item appropriate, it will remain in the collection, if not, it will be removed, in a timely manner. - The patron will be notified of the decision in writing, in a timely manner. - If the patron is dissatisfied with the findings of the review team, they may appeal to The Richards Library Board of Trustees. - The Board will then review the item and has the final determination to say as to the suitability of the item for the collection of The Richards Library.

-Review Team
+Review Team: